Fed raises interest rates, little impact on consumers expected - NewsBreak

 Norbert Michel, vice president of the Cato institute’s Center for Monetary and Financial Alternatives says the Fed is trying to cool off the economy.

-“They’re going to try to change the conditions in the credit market, to make it more difficult to give credit and more difficult to obtain credit,” said Norbert Michel.What would it mean for Oklahoma to make Daylight Saving Time Permanent?
+“They’re going to try to change the conditions in the credit market, to make it more difficult to give credit and more difficult to obtain credit,” said Norbert Michel.Federal Reserve slashes interest rates to boost economy

 Higher interest rates and less credit should drive demand down, and in turn, drive down inflation, experts say.
 But there are some concerns about how higher rates could impact consumers.